QGIS: Refine Your Maps for Reporting and Publication

 • Navigate to your project’s output folder, and give the file a meaningful name “Brisbane Botanic Gardens Map”, click Save

-• The Export resolution should automatically be a print quality 300dpi, and the width and height were set by our A4 selection.
+• The Export resolution should automatically be a print quality 300dpi, and the width and height should match the page size we set at the beginning.

 • Click Save